Gizra/drupal-starter/README.md

 Follow the steps listed in `.ddev/providers/pantheon.yaml`.
 Make sure to add the correct site name under `environment_variables.project`.

-There's an experimental Robo command to do the full process of creating a new project:
+There's a Robo command to do the entire process of creating a new project:
 ```
 ddev robo bootstrap:project newname git@github.com/newclient/newproject.git terminus_token github_token
 ```